The Problem I Set Out to Solve

 Eunite notifies group when to leave for a planned activity, and remind group who will be coming

-Transportation plan for activity
+Transportation plan

 /